Residential Projects

 “The irony is that there are no buyers even for property being put up for auction.
 Things are bad.
 There is no money.”

-The distress in the property market is best reflected in the performance by mortgage lender HF Group which posted a Sh332 million net loss in nine months ended September, on loan defaults.
+The distress in the property market is best reflected in the performance of mortgage lender HF Group which posted a Sh332 million net loss in nine months, due to loan defaults.

-Quarterly surveys by consultancy HassConsult and the Kenya Bankers Association (KBA) show that house selling prices reduced by about 4.10 per cent in the last quarter of 2017, compared to a jump of 10.21 per cent in 2016 amid a housing glut and reduced purchasing power for homes.
+Quarterly surveys by consultancy HassConsult and the Kenya Bankers Association (KBA) show that house-selling prices reduced by about 4.10 per cent in the last quarter of 2017, compared to a jump of 10.21 per cent in 2016 amid a housing glut.